ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 <img src="{{ '/img/2022-12-23-aws-lambda-snapstart-spring-cloud-function/lambda-versions.png' | prepend: site.baseurl }}" alt="Lambda function verions" class="image fit">_Versions tab listing all published versions of a Lambda function._
 {: refdef}

-Invoking this new version provides us with the following summary:
+Invoking this newly published version provides us with the following summary:

 <img src="{{ '/img/2022-12-23-aws-lambda-snapstart-spring-cloud-function/lambda-snapstart.png' | prepend: site.baseurl }}" alt="Summary lambda with SnapStart" class="image fit">

-In this case, SnapStart is in fact used.
+In this case, we can see SnapStart is used.
-The initialization of the execution environment, represented by the Init duration we saw earlier, now happens when publishing the new version.
+The initialization of the execution environment, represented by the **Init duration** we saw earlier, now happens when publishing the new version.
-Only the restoration of the snapshot, represented by the **Restore duration**, has to be performed now.
+Only the restoration of the snapshot, represented by the **Restore duration**, is performed now.

 It is quite clear that using Lambda SnapStart is advantageous in most cases.
 We managed to decrease the cold start execution time of our Lambda function from almost 5s (**Init duration** + **duration**) to around 2.6s (**Restore duration** + **duration**), just by enabling this feature.